abhinav503/CoinGecko/README.md

   - **Current Price (USD)**
   - **Market Cap**
   - **24h Price Change (%)**
-- 🔁 **Sorting functionality**: Toggle between ascending and descending market cap.
+- 🔁 **Sorting/Searching functionality**: Toggle between ascending and descending market cap.
 - 💰 **Static total balance** and a **banner section** to enhance layout spacing.
+- 💰 **Localization** as per Language to format the numbers and Currency for mobile
+- 💰 **Real Time price Change** for mobile every 5 seconds
 - ➡️ Clicking a coin navigates to its **Coin Detail Page**.

 ---